snhstq/IBM3705_R5/README.md

 - LNKLSTxx : Add SYS1.SSPLIB
 - VATLSTxx : Add  NCPSSP,0,2,3350&emsp;&emsp;&emsp;,N

-### Replace IFLOADRN (TK4, TK5)
+### Remove 'fake' IFLOADRN (TK4, TK5)
 The IFLOADRN used by TK amd TK5 is a special version for loading fake IBM 3705’s.
 Remove this module by deleting it from SYS1.LINKLIB.

 The original module is in dataset SYS1.SSPLIB, which has been added to the linklist and will be used from now on.

-Note: the old IFLOADRN version is now not available anymore, meaning that it is no longer possibe to load the fake NCP's.
+Note: the 'fake' IFLOADRN version is now not available anymore, meaning that it is no longer possibe to load the fake NCP's.

 Shutdown MVS and Re-IPL MVS with all these updates.

 ### Generating and loading the NCP
-SYS1.NCPSAMP contains member NCPGEN, which is used to generated the stage1 deck for the NCP's
+SYS1.NCPSAMP contains member NCPGEN, which is used to generate the stage1 deck for the NCP's There are also 3 sample NCP's on SYS1.NCPSAMP.

 The sample NCP N16A contains:
 - 1 SDLC line L16A20
 - 1 PU T2 P16A20